sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ### Conditions for Using a Warehouse Results Cache
 Will discuss this using Snowflake's implementation as example, but other warehouses provide similar mechanisms.

-Sigma leverages Snowflake's feature called Results Cache, designed to improve the performance of data retrieval by caching the results of previously executed queries.
+Sigma leverages Snowflake's feature called "Results Cache", designed to improve the performance of data retrieval by caching the results of previously executed queries.
 This is beneficial because the repeated execution of identical queries will be faster, thereby saving compute resources.

 At the time of this QuickStart, the following are Snowflake's result cache rules.
-[More information can be found here.](https://community.snowflake.com/s/article/Understanding-Result-Caching#:~:text=Typically%2C%20query%20results%20are%20reused,query%20result%20has%20not%20changed.)
+[More information can be found here.](https://community.snowflake.com/s/article/Understanding-Result-Caching#:~:text=Typically%2C%20query%20results%20are%20reused,query%20result%20has%20not%20changed)

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Snowflake's result cache is just one way Sigma optimizes data rendering performance.